Teriks/debian_docker_firestorm_build/README.md

 4. CD into the repository directory and run `./build.sh`.

 6. Wait a (really) long time for it to build.
-The first run of build.sh builds a docker image and compiles inside it, runs that follow use the already built image from your local docker registry.
+The first run of build.sh builds a docker image and compiles inside it, following builds use the already built image from your local docker registry.

 5. `firestorm-source/build-linux-x86_64/newview` will contain the build artifacts.